yitzuliu/DissertationDemo/docs/FAQ.md

 ## Advanced Features

 ### Q: Does the system support video analysis?
-**A:** Yes, SmolVLM2 includes video understanding capabilities.
-Use the video model variant for enhanced temporal analysis.
+**A:** Yes, we're currently testing SmolVLM2-Video for continuous video understanding.
+This approach is being evaluated against our current image analysis approach to determine which provides better real-time guidance.
+The video model can process 5-10 second segments for temporal understanding and activity recognition.

 ### Q: Can I use the system programmatically?
 **A:** Yes!
 We provide a complete REST API.
 See our [API Documentation](./API.md) for endpoint details and examples.